olsenlabmit/Polymer-Graph-Similarity/README.md

 ## How to cite

-If you use the code, please cite our repository since our manuscript is currently submitted for peer-review:
+If you use the code, please cite our repository since our manuscript is currently in review:

 Jiale Shi, Nathan J. Rebello, Dylan Walsh, Weizhong Zou, Michael E. Deagen, Bruno Salomao Leao, Debra J. Audus, Bradley D. Olsen (2023), "Quantifying Pairwise Chemical Similarity for Polymers", https://github.com/olsenlabmit/Polymer-Graph-Similarity